rchehd/symfony-notification-service/README.md

 cp .env.example .env
 ```

-The default values in `.env` need to be set by yourself.
+The default values in `.env` are pre-configured to work with the Docker setup.
+No changes are needed to get started.

 #### 3. Build and Run the Application